-A person’s right to the highest attainable standard of health has no geographical or social bounds.
-However, poverty and lack of democratic governance impede many people’s access to this right.
+A person’s right to the highest attainable standard of health, has no geographical or social boundaries.
+However, we have seen how poverty and lack of democratic governance impede many people’s access to this right globally.
 In order to abolish health inequalities, global partnerships and the effective spread of knowledge are essential.
-We must therefore educate future public health experts who have a broad, interdisciplinary perspective and a will to participate in this global effort.
+We must therefore educate future public health experts who have a broad, interdisciplinary perspective and the will to participate in this global effort.

 University degree equivalent to a Swedish B.A./B.Sc. of at least 180 credits.
 English 6/English Course B.

-Selection will be based on previous academic performance, previous employment within the field of public health and statement of intent.
+Selection will be based on previous academic performance, previous employment within the field of public health and statement of purpose.

 English language requirements

 Most of Lund University’s programmes require English Level 6 (unless otherwise stated under "Entry requirements").
 This is the equivalent of an overall IELTS score of 6.5 or a TOEFL score of 90.
 There are several ways to prove your English language proficiency - check which proof is accepted at the University Admissions in Sweden website.
 All students must prove they meet English language requirements by the deadline, in order to be considered for admission.

 Last application date January 15, 2018Apply now